World Physiotherapy

-Activities

-World Physiotherapy provides services to its member organisations, campaigns to improve world health, and produces policies and guidelines.
-It encourages high standards of physiotherapy and global health by facilitating the exchange of information and producing resources.

-All of its activities are shaped and informed by research.
-In 2013, a study reported which World Physiotherapy countries/territories allow physiotherapy direct access.
-A 2020 study reported which World Physiotherapy countries/territories allow physiotherapists to order diagnostic imaging.

-The website is the hub of its information sharing activity.

-History and growth
+History

 The World Confederation for Physical Therapy was founded in 1951 by 11 national physiotherapy organizations from Australia, Canada, Denmark, Finland, Great Britain, New Zealand, Norway, South Africa, West Germany, Sweden, and the United States.
 The first international congress and second general meeting were held in London in 1953, where the first executive committee was elected.

 Plans for a name change to "World Physiotherapy" were announced on 28 January 2020: "World Physiotherapy will be used for all externally-facing communications and materials.
 World Confederation for Physical Therapy will continue to be used for all legal and governance matters."
 The rebranding was publicised on 30 June 2020.

-World Physiotherapy has developed statements, including Education Guidelines, to support the development of the profession.
-It has developed a structure of five regions, and close relationships with international independent organisations of physiotherapists with specific interests – 14 of which are now recognised as subgroups of World Physiotherapy.

-World Physiotherapy Congress

-World Physiotherapy holds a congress every two years, where the world of physiotherapy meets.

-The World Physiotherapy Congress is the largest international gathering of physiotherapists, bringing together clinicians, educators, researchers, managers, and policy makers.
-The next congress will be in May 2025 in Tokyo, Japan.